 Top Creatine Supplements and Information on creatine forms and functions

 There are a lot of creatine articles out on the internet today.
-Because of that, we passed on the opportunity to write about creatine facts and the best creatine supplements for the longest time.
-Though over this time questions were still being asked, which made us realize this – the current creatine articles on the internet are not answering your questions.
+Because of that, we passed on the opportunity to write about creatine facts and supplements for the longest time.
+Though over this time questions were still being asked, which made us realize this – the current articles on the internet are not answering your questions.
 With that in mind, here is our bodybuilder to bodybuilder (and aspiring bodybuilder) discussion on creatine facts as well as letting you know what the best creatine supplements out there are.